The Ultimate Guide to Ecommerce Sales Tax

 Ohio: 5.75%

 Ohio has a standard sales and use tax, plus additional taxes that vary by county.
 All out-of-state sellers with at least $100,000 of retail sales into the state or more than 200 transactions in the current or previous calendar year need to pay the tax.
-New online business owners should apply for tax payments 30 days before launching their website.
-Ohio is an origin state.
+New online business owners should apply for tax payments 30 days prior to launching their website.
+Ohio is an origin-based state.

 Oklahoma: 4.5%